John Fisher: Bishop

-By papal bull dated 14 October 1504, Fisher was appointed the bishop of Rochester at the personal insistence of Henry VII.
-Rochester was then the poorest diocese in England and usually seen as a first step on an ecclesiastical career.
+By papal bull dated 14 October 1504, Fisher was appointed bishop of Rochester, at the personal insistence of Henry VII.
+Rochester was then the poorest diocese in England and usually seen as a first step on an episcopal career.
 Nonetheless, Fisher stayed there, presumably by his own choice, for the remaining 31 years of his life.

 At the same time, like any English bishop of his day, Fisher had certain state duties.
-In particular, he maintained a passionate interest in the University of Cambridge.
+These included in particular, his role regarding the University of Cambridge, in which he maintained a passionate interest.
 In 1504 he was elected the university's chancellor.
 Re-elected annually for 10 years, Fisher ultimately received a lifetime appointment.
 At this date he is also said to have acted as tutor to the future king, Henry VIII.
-As a preacher his reputation was so great that Fisher was appointed to preach the funeral oration for King Henry VII and the Lady Margaret, both of whom died in 1509, the texts being extant.
-Besides his share in the Lady Margaret's foundations, Fisher gave further proof of his zeal for learning by inducing Erasmus to visit Cambridge.
+As a preacher, his reputation was so great that he was appointed to preach the funeral oration for King Henry VII and the Lady Margaret, both of whom died in 1509, the texts being extant.
+Besides the part he played in the Lady Margaret's foundations, Fisher gave further proof of his zeal for learning by inducing Erasmus to visit Cambridge.
 The latter attributes it ("Epistulae" 6:2) to Fisher's protection that the study of Greek was allowed to proceed at Cambridge without the active molestation that it encountered at Oxford.

 Despite his fame and eloquence, it was not long before Fisher came into conflict with the new King, his former pupil.
 The dispute arose over funds left by the Lady Margaret, the King's grandmother, for financing foundations at Cambridge.

 In 1512 Fisher was nominated as one of the English representatives at the Fifth Council of the Lateran, then sitting, but his journey to Rome was postponed, and finally abandoned.

+Opposition to Lutheranism

+John Fisher was "the first theologian to diagnose justification through faith alone as the founding dogma of the Protestant Reformation."

-Fisher has also been named, though without any real proof, as the true author of the royal treatise against Martin Luther entitled "Assertio septem sacramentorum" (Defence of the Seven Sacraments), published in 1521, which won for King Henry VIII the title "Fidei Defensor" (Defender of the Faith).
-Prior to this date Fisher had denounced various abuses in the church, urging the need for disciplinary reforms.
-On about 11 February 1526, at the King's command, he preached a famous sermon against Luther at St Paul's Cross, the open-air pulpit outside St Paul's Cathedral in London.
-This was in the wake of numerous other controversial writings; the battle against heterodox teachings increasingly occupied Fisher's later years.
-In 1529 Fisher ordered the arrest of Thomas Hitton, a follower of William Tyndale, and subsequently interrogated him.
-Hitton was tortured and executed at the stake for heresy.
+Fisher has also been named, though without any convincing proof, as the true author of the royal treatise against Martin Luther entitled "Assertio septem sacramentorum" (Defence of the Seven Sacraments), published in 1521, which won for King Henry VIII the title "Fidei Defensor" (Defender of the Faith).
+Prior to this date Fisher had denounced various abuses in the Church, urging the need for disciplinary reforms.

+In 1523, Fisher published a 200,000 word response to Martin Luther's Assertio Omnium Articulor (Assertions): Assertionis Lutheranae Confutatio (Confutation of the Lutheran Assertions).
+Luther omitted some of the more provocative material from his German version, allowing the view that Fisher (and, the next year, Erasmus) had misunderstood Luther.
+Luther did not respond to Fisher.